 How often do rates change?

 Interest rates can change pretty quickly and without warning, mainly triggered by moves made by the Federal Reserve based on the nation’s financial health.
 High-yield savings account rates mirror the federal funds rate.
 When the Fed cuts the federal rate (as it did at the outset of the COVID-19 pandemic), banks tend to follow suit with APYs.
+Same goes when the Fed raises rates, as they have multiple times in recent memory.

 The Federal Reserve Open Market Committee holds regularly scheduled meetings to discuss regular rate changes, but it can also call meetings at random when deemed necessary.